TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 secretKey = "<your Pinata secret key>" # optional jwt = "<your Pinata JWT key>"          # optional
 ```

-4. At the top of the file, change the version.
-If the `[version]` section does not exist, add it.
+4. At the top of the file, specify the current version.
+(If the `[version]` section does not exist, add it.)

 ```[toml]
 [version]
 current = "0.40.0-beta"
 ```

-**Note:** If you're running your own ipfs gateways and you're pinning the index yourself, adjust the `ipfsGateway` values as necessary.
+**Note:** If you're running your own ipfs gateways and pinning the index yourself, add an item called `ipfsGateway` and the appropriate keys as necessary.

-**Note:** The careful reader will notice that TrueBlocks now indexes and publishes the index for three chains: `mainnet`, `gnosis`, and `sepolia`.
+**Note:** A careful reader will notice that we now index and publish indexes for three chains: `mainnet`, `gnosis`, and `sepolia`.
 You may add your own chains.
 See the documentation.

 ----
 ### Run the migration command